amdigital-co-uk/docs-playbook/docs/6.-Engineering/Quality-Standards/README.md

 ## Unit & Integration Tests

-Code must be well covered by [unit & integration tests](/Platform-Development-Playbook/Engineering/Quality-Standards/Unit-&-Integration-Testing).
+Code must be well covered by [unit & integration tests](/6.-Engineering/Quality-Standards/Unit-&-Integration-Testing).
 Unit & integration testing not only increases our chances of catching bugs, increases engineer confidence in any changes being made, but is also an indication that the code is well-structured.

 To meet quality guidelines, all .NET code must be covered by Unit and/or integration tests with the aim of achieving 80% code coverage.
 For legacy repositories that do not meet this threshold, the aim should be to _increase_ the coverage coverage percentage when writing new code, so as to incrementally meet the desired threshold.
 For repositories that are already well-tested, all new code must be sufficiently well tested so as to not bring the average coverage down.

 > **NOTE:** code coverage is not a perfect metric.
 It is entirely possible to write poor tests that achieve an arbitrary coverage without providing any of the real benefits.

 Code repositories must measure and report on code coverage metrics as part of Continuous Integration.
-If not already present, add the [code coverage testing](https://github.com/amdigital-co-uk/quartex-ci/blob/main/docs/code-coverage.md) to the repository being worked on.
+If not already present, add the [code coverage testing](https://github.com/amdigital-co-uk/quartex-ci/blob/main/docs/code-coverage.md) tools to the repository being worked on.
 As engineers write tests for a repository, they must ensure the `tests.yml` file is updated with the latest coverage level.

 ## Observability & Logging